alanqingranwang/web/content/posts/2019-04-28---Variational-Autoencoder-Breakdown.md

 By representing the model in this fashion, the generation of a sample can be thought of as a process, whereby we first sample $z\sim p(z)$ and then pass that $z$ into a "function" of the form $p(x|z)$.
 This process must be done and integrated over all possible $z$'s in the latent space.
 You might notice that integrating over this entire space is a very time-consuming ordeal.

 There are several questions that we might have at this point:
-1. What is $p(z)$ and $p(x|z)$?
+### 1. What is $p(z)$ and $p(x|z)$?
+In order to do any type of generation, we have to specify what the components in Equation $(1)$ are.
+As we will see, VAEs solve this with the help of neural networks.

-2. How do we avoid having to integrate over the entire latent space?
+### 2. How do we avoid having to integrate over the entire latent space?
+As alluded to above, having to somehow integrate over the entire space of $z$'s is a very daunting task; indeed, there are practically an infinite number of configurations of $z$ that we have to go through.
+VAEs are smarter about which $z$'s we actually pick to integrate over, which mitigates the time necessary to perform inference.

-3. How can we leverage neural networks and training data to learn this model optimally?
+### 3. How can we leverage neural networks and training data to learn this model optimally?
+Principally, VAEs leverage the power of neural networks and training data to learn optimal encodings and decodings of the observed data and latent space.
+We will see the objective function that VAEs optimize and how we arrive at such a formulation.

 In the rest of this post, I will discuss how VAEs address each of these questions.